Skip to content

 Insert the wire stubs into the appropriate PCB holes – twisted pair to “IN,” end of longer winding secondary (2 laps around the toroid) to “OUT”, shorter winding primary (1 lap around the toroid) stub to “GND.”
 Solder into place, and trim stubs.

+Gently flex the toroid up away from the board.
 Install the assembly onto the BNC connector, pressing it on far enough for the top of the BNC pins are flush with the top of the PCB.
-Gently flex the toroid up away from the board and carefully solder the BNC to the PCB.
-Solder the center conductor first to secure the position of the board, then at least two of the ground pins.

 Place the 3/4″ heat shrink section (1” dia for the 20w kits) onto toroid and PCB as shown, with the ANT wire exiting the top of the matching unit, and the CPOISE wire exiting toward the BNC connector.
 Shrink into place with a heat gun.
 This provides protection for the PCB and toroid.